OpenNebula/docs/source/user/virtual_resource_management/vrouter.rst

 * **Force IPv4**.
 You can force the IP assigned to the network interface.
 When the VR is not configured in High Availability, this will be the IP requested for the Virtual Machine appliance.
 * **Management interface**.
 If checked, this network interface will be a Virtual Router management interface.
 Traffic will not be forwarded.

 The Virtual Router needs a VM Template from which to create the VM containing the routing appliance.
-You should at least have the default one created during the installation.
+You should at least have the default one created following the instructions from "Virtual Router Appliance Images" section.

-.. todo:: image for bottom part of vr create wizard, with template selection

 In here you can also define a name for the VM, if it should be created on hold, and the number of instances.
 If more than one VM instance is required, they will work in High Availability mode (see bellow).